Ravikiran-Bhonagiri/Develop-LLM-from-scratch/README.md

 As LLMs continue to evolve, their potential for specialized applications only grows, influencing how we interact with technology in more conversational and context-aware ways.

----

-This README provides an overview of the foundational aspects of LLMs.
-Writing this document allowed me to explore these concepts in greater depth, enhancing my understanding of LLMs and their impact on modern NLP.